-On 14 June 2019, the Act on Ensuring the Proper Distribution of Entertainment Event Tickets by Prohibiting the Unauthorised Resale of Specified Entertainment Event Tickets (the Antiscalping Law) took effect.
+On 14 June 2019, the Act on Ensuring the Proper Distribution of Entertainment Event Tickets by Prohibiting the Unauthorised Resale of Specified Entertainment Event Tickets (the Anti-scalping Law) took effect.
 The Anti-scalping Law prohibits:

-- unauthorised resale of entertainment (including sports) event tickets; and - acquisition of such tickets for the purpose of unauthorised resale (limited to tickets that specify a certain date and time, place and seat (or visitor)), at a price exceeding the sales price set by the promoter.
+- unauthorised resale of entertainment (including sports) event tickets; and - acquisition of such tickets for unauthorised resale (limited to tickets that specify a certain date and time, place and seat (or visitor)), at a price exceeding the sales price set by the promoter.

-Even if the new law cannot be applied, event organisers typically prohibit resales by ticket agreements and any resale of such tickets may be considered to be in violation of the contract.
+Even if the new law cannot be applied, event organisers typically prohibit resales by ticket agreements and any resale of such tickets may be considered to violate the contract.

-Purchasing tickets with the intention of reselling or reselling tickets at 'public places' is prohibited under the Ordinance to Prevent Public Nuisances.
+Purchasing tickets to resell or resell tickets at 'public places' is prohibited under the Ordinance to Prevent Public Nuisances.